khoitnm/RoboCode/README.md

     - Hitting wall or Enemies: reverse direction

 2. <strong>TheUnfoldingRobot</strong> (implemented 2019):
-  - This is my main robot with huge improvement compare to Briareos.
+  - My advanced robot compare to Briareos.
     I named it after reading the book "Reinventing Organizations": the robot is on the journey of unfolding itself.
   - In general, it will behave differently when 1-on-1 and melee (battle with many bots).
+It combine different strategies for Radar, Gun and Movement differently depend on the situations.
   - Radar:
     - Melee: Optimal Scan (just scan area with enemies, don't scan redundant areas)
     - One-on-One: Lock bot radar.